day8/re-frame/docs/Interceptors.md

       ....)))
 ```

-> Each Event Handler can have its own tailored interceptor chain.
+> Each Event Handler can have its own tailored interceptor chain, provided at registration-time.

 ### Handlers Are Interceptors Too